 The professional course sequence is designed developmentally and each course has at minimum a 20-hour clinical experience component.
 Learners should plan accordingly when designing their program.

 With the exception of CORE101, EDUC212, 215, 216, and 220 the following courses are open only to learners who have been admitted to the teacher education program.

-Doguirad of all loarnars

-Required of a ll learners:
+Required of all learners:

-• CORE101 Developing Academic
+- CORE101 Developing Academic and Professional Strengths

-and

-Professional Stre ngths

-• EDUC212 Education Seminar
+- EDUC212 Education Seminar

-• EDUC215 Foundations of
+- EDUC215 Foundations of Education

-Education

-• EDUC216 Diversity Field
+- EDUC216 Diversity Field Experience

-Experience

-• EDUC220 Educational
+- EDUC220 Educational Technology

-Technology

-• EDUC322 Educational
+- EDUC322 Educational Psychology

-Psychology

-• EDUC323 Introduction to
+- EDUC323 Introduction to Exceptionalities

-Exceptionalities

-• EDUC440 Student Teaching
+- EDUC440 Student Teaching Seminar

-Seminar

-Required of ea arly childhood m
+Required of early childhood majors:

-• EDUC436 Early Childhood

-Methods and

-Management

-• EDUC446 Observation and

-Supervised Teaching

-in Early Childhood Programs
+- EDUC436 Early Childhood Methods and Management - EDUC446 Observation and Supervised Teaching in Early Childhood Programs

 Required of elementary majors:

-• EDUC437 Elementary School

-Methods and

-Management

-• EDUC447 Observation and

-Supervised Teach

-in the Elementary
+- EDUC437 Elementary School Methods and Management - EDUC447 Observation and Supervised Teaching in the Elementary School

-Required for t licensure: those seeking mi ddle-level/secondary
+Required for those seeking middle-level/secondary licensure:

-- Content Area Literacy EDUC344 EDUC352 Secondary Instruction

-- EDUC438 the Secondary Schools
+- EDUC344 Content Area Literacy - EDUC352 Principles of Effective Secondary Instruction - EDUC438 Teaching (subject) in the Secondary Schools - EDUC439 Secondary School Methods and Management

-- Principles of Effective

-- Teaching (subject) in

-- EDUC439 Methods and Management

-- Secondary School

-- Observation and EDUC448 Supervised Teaching

-- in the Middle School

-- EDUC449 Observation and Supervised Teaching in the Secondary School
+- EDUC448 Observation and Supervised Teaching in the Middle School - EDUC449 Observation and Supervised Teaching in the Secondary School